abipalli/semioverse/README.md

 Using Card instances as keys, signifying metaphor, adds a degree of conceptual abstraction that makes this system incredibly powerful for bridging gaps between disparate systems or concepts.

-This design can accommodate an enormous range of applications and use-cases.
-For example, it could be used to model and navigate complex conceptual systems, such as a web of scientific knowledge, dynamical social networks, or evolving ecosystems.
-It could also be used to create intricate game worlds, or to build a language parsing system that understands context and metaphor.

 ## Metaphor-dive during Navigation

 When the navigation method encounters the "metaphor-dive" token, it performs 'jump' from one concept to another related concept - not by a direct link, but via an intermediate implicitly metaphorical relationship